duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 * *ROI y0* - Upper right corner y0 position of ROI.
 * *ROI width* - width of the ROI.
 * *ROI height* - height of the ROI.
+* *Channel* - Select which channel to analyze in case a video with multiple channels is provided as input.
 * *Use DoG filter* - If checked the image will be processed with a Difference of Gaussian (DoG) filter before peak finding.
 Using an appropriately chosen radius this filter enhances real peaks with signal spread among several pixels and suppresses salt and pepper noise as demonstrated in [this systematic study](../DoGFilterProperties).
 If unchecked the raw image will be used for peak finding.
 * *DoG filter radius* - The radius used for DoG filtering.
 The value chosen should reflect the size of the desired peaks.
 Decimal numbers are permitted.